drbarzaga/api-crud-laravel8/README.md

-## A simple API CRUD make with Laravel 8
+## A simple API CRUD with Laravel 8

 ### Clone the repository
 ```